gospackler/couchdb/README.md

 err = doc.Update((byteObj)
 ```

-Getting the document from DB.
-To get the object back, the way to go about it would be.
+To get the object back, the way to go about it would be to wrap the object with CouchWrapper which can take care of the extra information that comes back.
-The New Object needs to have the wrapper in it to pick up the unmarshalled Id and Revision.

 ```go
 	doc := NewDocument(Id, Rev, &DBObject) //Rev can be empty and not used right now, have it there for if present case.